These Ordinary Americans Discussed the Mueller Investigation. Here's Their Surprising Consensus

 Read More: Here Are All of the Indictments, Guilty Pleas and Convictions From the Mueller Probe

 The participants in all three groups had an expectation that turned out to be broadly accurate: most of them predicted that the investigation would not directly implicate the President, but would find wrongdoing in his orbit.
 Presented with several different ways the investigation could end, not a single person in any of the three groups predicted that the investigation would not implicate Trump or his associates in anything.
 Most people in all three groups picked the option that said Trump wouldn’t be implicated, but people close to him would be.
-With the investigation having produced indictments, convictions or guilty pleas against three companies and 34 people, including Trump’s personal lawyer and his former campaign chairman, that expectation proved about right.
+With the investigation having produced indictments, convictions or guilty pleas against three companies and 34 people, including Trump’s personal lawyer and his former campaign chairman — but not Trump himself — that expectation proved about right.

 Nobody expected the report to be a major game-changer.
 “There may be a lot of pistols, but there probably isn’t going to be a smoking gun,” a 69-year-old man in the independents’ group said.
 And few said the report was likely to alter their opinion of the President.
 That finding is echoed by national polls of all voters: in a Fox News poll conducted March 17-20, for example, 70% said there was no chance or only a small chance the report would change their views.
 That poll also found that 52% approved of the investigation, 80% wanted the report made public and 52% believed Trump tried to interfere with the investigation.